 Creating A Purchase Order System For Your Small Business

-Purchase orders might seem like an unnecessary step that just adds to your paperwork load.
+If you’re running a small business, purchase orders might seem like an unnecessary step that just adds to your paperwork load.
 Many small businesses don’t even use purchase orders, preferring to rely on invoices from the seller to document orders.
-After all, why go to the trouble of generating a record of your purchase request when the seller’s going to send you something with similar information?
+After all, you might think, why go to the trouble of generating a record of your purchase request when the seller is going to send you something with similar information?